cBioPortal/oncotree/scripts/ontology_to_ontology_mapping_tool/README.md

 ## Ontology to Ontology Mapping Tool

 The Ontology Mapping tool was developed to facilitate the mapping between different cancer classification systems.
-We currently allow the mappings between OncoTree, ICD-O, NCIt, UMLS and HemeOnc systems.
+We currently support mapping between OncoTree, ICD-O, NCIt, UMLS and HemeOnc systems.

 ### Prerequisites
 The Ontology Mapping tool runs on python 3 and requires `pandas` and `requests` libraries.
 These libraries can be installed using